Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 ### 1.Boxing

-The model responsible for the logic switching different between different parallel properties of tensor transformation mechanism/functionfor.
+The model responsible for the logic switching different between different parallelism properties of tensor transformation mechanism/functionfor.
 We called it  **Boxing**.

-Such as: When the upstream and downstream of the op has different parallel characteristics (such as parallel number different).
+Such as: When the upstream and downstream of the op has different parallelism characteristics (such as parallelism number different).
 OneFlow will use Boxing automatic processing all kinds of data conversion and transfer process.

 ### 2.SBP

 In fact, all forwards or bcakward operations in neural network can calculate by matrixes.
 Matrixes calculation always have process which according to the axis cut broadcast.OneFlow also have same step, we call it SBP.
 Of course, the SBP in OneFlow is not only matrixes calculations.
-It also corresponding to divided data in different GPU and broadcast.
+It also corresponding to divided data in different device and broadcast.

 SBP means Split、broadcast、Partial sum.

 #### Split

-When parallel operations, tensor is divided in to many sub-ensor.Different operators allow tensor to divided on different axis.Boxing will automatically process one tensor is divided in multiple axis.
+When parallelism operations, tensor is divided in to many sub-ensor.Different operators allow tensor to divided on different axis.Boxing will automatically process one tensor is divided in multiple axis.

 #### Broadcast

-When parallel operator calculation, one tensor will be broadcast to many machine.
-Make the same tensor amount in each machine.
+When parallelism operator calculation, one tensor will be broadcast to many device.
+Make the same tensor amount in each device.

 #### Partial Sum